tsathoqqua/limadocs/docs/source/documentation/Basic_LIMA_Guide.rst

 Credits
 -------
 Originally written by Descartes of Borg (borg@hebron.connected.com), adapted for the LIMA library by Tsath (2024).
-If you find this page useful, the credits goes to Descartes.
+If you find this page useful, all credits goes to Descartes.

 The original text may be available at https://www.cs.hmc.edu/~jhsu/wilderness/basics.html if you are lucky.

 Introduction
 ============